 - swollen lymph glands behind the ear

-Symptoms of oropharyngeal tularemia (infection through ingestion of the bacteria) include:
+The symptoms of oropharyngeal tularemia, or infection through ingestion of the bacteria, can include:

 - ulcers in the mouth

-Symptoms of the most rare form of this disease, typhoidal tularemia, include:
+The symptoms of the rarest form of this disease, typhoidal tularemia, can include:

 - a very high fever